Dryander National Park

-Dryander is a national park in Queensland (Australia), 938 km northwest of Brisbane, and north of Proserpine.
-The most prominent mountain in the park is Mount Drylander and rises to 765 metres above sea level.
+Dryander National Park is an Australian national park in Queensland, 938 km northwest of Brisbane, and north of Proserpine.
+It comprises roughly 55 km of the Coral Sea coastline.
+The most prominent mountain in the park is Mount Drylander and rises to 765 metres above sea level; it was named after Swedish botanist Jonas Carlsson Dryander (17481810) in 1820 by Phillip Parker King.

 Wildlife

 The endangered Proserpine rock-wallaby has a refuge in the park.
-52 species of plants have been recorded in the Dryander National Park.
+52 species of plants have been recorded in Dryander National Park.